rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 forms of context from `dyn Error` trait objects.
 This generalizes the pattern used in `backtrace` and `source`.
-This proposal adds the method `Error::get_context` to the error trait, which offers `TypeId`-based member lookup and a new inherent fn `<dyn Error>::context` which makes use of an implementor's `get_context` to return a typed reference directly.
+This proposal adds the method `Error::get_context` to the error trait, which offers `TypeId`-based member lookup and a new inherent function `<dyn Error>::context` which makes use of an implementor's `get_context` to return a typed reference directly.
 These additions would primarily be useful for error reporting, where we typically no longer have type information and may be composing errors from many sources.